-Sunday night, when we came home, it was after a combined total of 2,000+ miles of driving (most of that driving done by Tim) in the last few weeks, the kitchen had no fresh food but the murcotts we’d kept in our bags with us, and we had a car full of the goods I’m ever transporting, one trip at a time from my parents’ place to mine, to unpack.
+On Sunday night, when we came home after a combined total of over 2,000 miles of driving over the last few weeks, the kitchen had no fresh food but the Murcotts we’d carried in our bags with us.

 So it probably makes sense when I tell you our fare this week, despite all the inspiring, innovative foods we’ve been exposed to lately, has been the simple kind.

 Using pantry ingredients and items that arrived (in a timely fashion) in our CSA box, Tim whipped up some Thai noodles on Sunday night, and I used our turnip greens to create a new spin on this kale salad alongside grilled cheese.

 My favorite kind of recipe is the type where you make it once, and the ingredient list is simple enough to stay in your head, so that reciting it back to someone else or going to make it again later is almost brainless.
 I feel that way about the flaky pie crust recipe I inherited from my mom.
 And I feel that way about these potato pancakes.